parfaittolefo/Cyberlympics-CTF-Qualif-2023/Forensics/Sabek_Intro.md

 The flag is acdfCTF{number_of_packets_}

 So open the Sabek1.pcap with [wireshark](https://www.wireshark.org/), under `Statistic/Capture file propeties` you will find `Captured`.
-The captured number is there.
+The number of captured packet is there.

 **FLAG:**  _acdfCTF{3322}_